Weekend Classes and Weekday Practicum Opportunity

 - Self-Directed Practicum: The practicum experience involves the adult learner working as a head teacher in a Montessori classroom without the daily guidance of a supervising teacher.
 This adult learner must receive additional support during the year from a representative of ADMTEI.

 Please note: Practicum positions are typically salaried positions.
 However, all such arrangements are to be made between the adult learner and the practicum site.
 ADMTEI does not guarantee or arrange payment for the practicum phase of the program.
 We encourage applicants to contact Montessori schools near them to inquire about practicum possiblities (a directory of Montessori schools by location is available on the AMS website).

 The Practicum experience can occur during the Academic Program or immediately afterwards.
 However, ADMTEI will not issue certification until it is completed.

 - Course of Study Brochure – Full overview of the Credential Program.
 (A smaller booklet version for printing is available here)

-- Application Packet #1 NEW! – the first step of application materials for the Credential Program; requires $250 non-refundable fee.
+- Application Packet #1 – The first step of application materials for the Credential Program; requires $250 non-refundable fee.

-- Suggested Reading List – Incoming learners should read one title from each category prior to beginning coursework.
+- Suggested_Reading_Material– Incoming learners should read one title from each category prior to beginning coursework.

 - ADMTEI Policy Handbook – Full details of our Institute’s policies and procedures.